Alfresco/alfresco-ng2-components/docs/document-list.component.md

     constructor() {

-        // This filter will make document list show only folders
+        // This filter will make the document list show only folders

         this.folderFilter = (row: ShareDataRow) => {
             let node = row.node.entry;